wistia/wistia-open-docs/_posts/turnstile-params.md

  errorColor       | string | The hex color of the error text that can displayed.
 Yellow by default.
  exampleText      | string | The text that is displayed when the input field is empty.
  style            | object | The styles to be applied to the root turnstile element.
- topText          | string | The text displayed above the input field.
+ time             | string | The point in the video when Turnstile displays.
+A value of "before" shows Turnstile before the video starts. "end" shows it at the end.
+You can also supply a time in seconds (e.g. "130") and it will appear when the viewer reaches that point in the video (or tries to skip past that point). topText          | string | The text displayed above the input field.
 Usually a request to enter the email.
  version          | string | Must be "v1".